madhua/AzAKSHCIUpskill/README.md

 # AzAKSHCIUpskill
-# This repo purpose is to AzureAKSHCI cluster upskilling and setup setps
+This repo purpose is to AzureAKSHCI cluster upskilling and setup setps It is a step-by-step development using Jenkins pipeline with powershell command/scripts